salatech/ip-address-tracker/README.md

 2. Open the `index.html` file in your browser to view the app.

 ## Deployment
-This app is hosted on [GitHub Pages](https://pages.github.com/).
+Check the live deployment here[https://salatech.github.io/ip-address-tracker/]

 ## Note
-This app uses the RapidAPI to retrieve network information.
+This app uses the Ipify API to retrieve network information.

 ## Author
 salatech